zyddnys/manga-image-translator/README_CN.md

-                                             inpainted images, plus copies of the original for reference --font-path FONT_PATH                        Path to font file --host HOST                                  Used by web module to decide which host to attach to --port PORT                                  Used by web module to decide which port to attach to --nonce NONCE                                Used by web module as secret for securing internal web
+                                             inpainted images, plus copies of the original for reference --font-path FONT_PATH                        Path to font file --gimp-font FONT_FAMILY                      Font family to use for gimp rendering.
+--host HOST                                  Used by web module to decide which host to attach to --port PORT                                  Used by web module to decide which port to attach to --nonce NONCE                                Used by web module as secret for securing internal web